Fundraiser Image

 I tried for a while to push myself to dress more feminine and wear makeup in order to bury that feeling, hoping it'd go away.

-I was fifteen when I publicly began my transition and started testosterone.
-I'd tried a children's
+14-15 was when I socially began my transition, and it all started online.
+Later, I'd tried a children's

 I had check-ins with a youth practitioner since then, asking me how I was feeling.
 She switched